dou4cc/drool/README.md

 See more on [a demo](https://dou4cc.github.io/drool/demo.en.html) which requires support on async function, WebP, WebM, fetch API, CSS variable, sticky position, and full of ECMAScript 6.
 I recommend you use Chromium or Chrome Canary with the proper flags on.
 I was sorry to use a lot of unstable features and not to give the project a version just because I was still a middle student and I was just for fun.
 There is a `screenshot.png` of the demo in the directory for you if you are unable to open the demo.
 The screenshot is in Chinese.
 My English sucks.

+There is a BOM in the front of every text file.

 ## License
 MIT